 You share, we take care !

-TU Delft Library will share your publications via the TU Delft Repository.
-The period of publication after six months applies under the following conditions:
+TU Delft Library makes publications available via the TU Delft Repository under the following conditions:

-- It concerns a short scientific work; this has the length of a scientific article or book chapter in an edited collection.
+- Short scientific work has the length of a scientific article, conference contribution or book chapter in an 'edited collection'.

 - Publications may be placed in commercial venues such as Research Gate.
 TU Delft is then not responsible for any claims by third parties in these environments.
 It is best for authors to provide links to the publications in TU Delft Repository in these environments.
 As a result, authors are legally covered against any claims.

 - The effective date of work included in TU Delft Repository is no older than 01-01-2022.
 Exceptions are possible on request.